OverCrave/BossShopPro/README.md

+This fork has removed alot of support for other plugins.
+I also will only support the currently latest version of Minecraft in this.

 # BossShopPro

 BossShopPro is one of the most player-friendly and multifunctional GUI plugins ever!
 Say goodbye to all the annoying command- or signshops!